Starmapo/flixel-text-input/README.md

 ## Compatibility

+### Library Versions

-This library was tested with Haxe 4.3.3, Lime 8.1.1, OpenFL 9.3.2, and HaxeFlixel 5.5.0.
-Previous versions may not work properly with this library.
+This library has been tested with Haxe 4.3.3, Lime 8.1.1, OpenFL 9.3.2, HaxeFlixel 5.5.0, and flixel-ui 2.5.0.
+Previous versions may not work properly with it.

+### Compilation Targets

+This library has been tested on Windows (C++, HashLink & Neko) and HTML5.

+macOS and Linux haven't been tested, but they should work properly like Windows.
+Android & iOS haven't been tested either.

 ## Credits